NCBI-Codeathons/Domain_HMM_Boundaries/README.md

 * Contig locations
 * Alignment scores

-If using `Mash`, a XXX file will be generated containing the following information:
+If using `Mash`, a file will be generated containing the following information:

 * Domain ID
 * Query sequence